 NAME NO. I/O DESCRIPTION SSB 25 0 Soft-start or tracking input for buck controller BuckB.
 The buck controller regulates the FBB voltage to the lower of 0.8 V or the SSB pin voltage.
-An internal pullup current source of 50 μA is present at the pin, and an appropriate capacitor connected here sets the soft-start ramp interval.
-Alternatively, a resistor divider connected to another supply provides a tracking input to this pin.
-SYNC 20 1 If an external clock is present on this pin, the device detects it and the internal PLL locks onto the external clock, overriding the internal oscillator frequency.
-The device synchronizes frequencies from 150 to 600 kHz.
-A high-logic level on this pin ensures forced continuous-mode operation of the buck controllers and inhibits transition to low-power mode.
+An internal pullup current source of 1 μA is present at the pin, and an appropriate capacitor connected here sets the soft-start ramp interval.
+Alternatively, a resistor divider connected to another supply can provide a tracking input to this pin.
+SYNC 20 I If an external clock is present on this pin, the device detects it and the internal PLL locks onto the external clock, this overriding the internal oscillator frequency.
+The device can synchronize to frequencies from 150 kHz to 600 kHz.
+A high logic level on this pin ensures forced continuous-mode operation of the buck controllers and inhibits transition to low-power mode.
 An open or low allows discontinuous-mode operation and entry into low-power mode at light loads.
-VBAT 1 1 Battery input sense for the boost controller.
+VBAT 1 I Battery input sense for the boost controller.
 If, with the boost controller enabled, the voltage at VBAT falls below the boost threshold, the device activates the boost controller and regulates the voltage at VIN to the programmed boost output voltage.
-VIN 38 ı Main Input pin.
-VIN is the buck-controller input pin as well as the output of the boost regulator.
+VIN 38 I Main Input pin.
+This is the buck controller input pin as well as the output of the boost regulator.
 Additionally, VIN powers the internal control circuits of the device.
 VREG 35 0 The device requires an external capacitor on this pin to provide a regulated supply for the gate drivers of the buck and boost controllers.
-TI recommends capacitance on the order of 4.7 μ F. The regulator obtains power from either VIN or EXTSUP.
+TI recommends capacitance on the order of 4.7 μF.
+The regulator obtain its power from either VIN or EXTSUP.
 This pin has current-limit protection; do not use it to drive any other loads.